MedMaxLab/selfEEG/docs/CONTRIBUTING.rst

 Thank you for considering contributing to our project!
 We highly appreciate your effort towards enhancing our project.

-SelfEEG is designed to help building self-supervised learning (SSL) experiments on electroencephalography (EEG) data, hoping that various teams working on this or related areas will find this project useful for their research purposes.
+SelfEEG is designed to help buil Self-Supervised Learning (SSL) experiments on electroencephalography (EEG) data, hoping that various teams working on this or related areas will find this project useful for their research purposes.